 Ensure that systems are in place for students to effectively share a concern about a safeguarding issue they are experiencing, express their views and give feedback.

-Ensure that the setting has systems in place to prevent, identify and respond to Peer-on-peer abuse (including sexual abuse and sexual harassment) and mental health concerns, and review the effectiveness of the setting’s online safety practices.
+Ensure that the setting has systems in place to prevent, identify and respond to child on child abuse (including sexual abuse and sexual harassment) and mental health concerns, and review the effectiveness of the setting’s online safety practices.

 Appoint a designated teacher to promote the educational achievement for children in care and other care arrangements.